 Called by the VM process to inform the server that powering down previously requested by #beginPoweringDown is either successfully finished or there was a failure.
+If this method fails, the following error codes may be reported:

 - VBOX_E_FILE_ERROR: Settings file not accessible. - VBOX_E_XML_ERROR: Could not parse the settings file.